devrimcavusoglu/dmd/README.md

 display_samples(samples).show()
 ```

+## Assumptions

+- Hyperparameters are explicitly stated, but there's no information for which model they are used.
+We assumed for both model when there is no additional information. (optimizer, lr)

 ## Development

 For convenience add the project root to PYTHONPATH, earlier conda versions support this by `develop` command, run